nsankareswari-70/Library-Management-System/README.md

 #### Read:
 Retrieved and displayed data from various tables.
 #### Update:
-Updated records in the Mambers table.
+Updated records in the Members table.
 #### Delete:
 Removed records from the Issued Status Table